AlexanderKaran/AlexanderKaran/README.md

 I am devastated by the state of the world, love a good political rant and can often be swearing at no one in particular.
 I enjoy building things in JavaScript, Deno and Node.

-## 🐦 Twitter
+## 🦋 BlueSky

-You can follow me on <a href="https://twitter.com/alexanderKaran_">twiiter</a> for JavaScript and climate content
+You can follow me on <a href="https://bsky.app/profile/alexanderkaran.bsky.social">BlueSky</a> for JavaScript, APIs and climate content

 ## 📰 Blog

-I have a new blog hosted on hashnode covering react, node, deno and more: <a href="https://blog.alexanderkaran.com/">My Blog</a>
+I have a new blog hosted on Hashnode covering React, Node, Deno and more: <a href="https://blog.alexanderkaran.com/">My Blog</a>

+If you're into APIs, I also write the regular newsletter over on <a href="https://apisyouwonthate.com/tag/newsletter/">APIs You Won't Hate</a>

 ## 🎙 Talks